• Home

 Those in wheelchairs (or regular chairs for that matter) who enjoy being outside on patios, porches, gazebos, etc... may benefit from a Call Ball to signal staff or others that they are in need of something.
 It is important to train staff to do periodic visual checks on those that they are charged to oversee.

 !!!
-Patients Positioned or Left in Hallways Should Have An Opportunity to Alert Staff !!!
+Patients Positioned or Left in Hallways Should Have an Opportunity to Alert Staff !!!

 Copyright © 2025 Call Ball - All Rights Reserved.